jumpinjackie/fdo/Providers/OGR/README.txt

 Linux:

-Assuming you have GDAL 1.3.2 and FDO 3.x.x propertly installed, use the following command line call:
+Assuming you have GDAL 1.4.0 and FDO 3.x.x propertly installed, use the provided compile.sh script to compile the provider.

-g++ -O2 -shared -Wall -fPIC -I/usr/local/fdo-3.x.x/include OgrProvider.cpp -L/usr/local/fdo-3.x.x/lib/ -lFDO -lgdal -o libOGRProvider.so

-Make sure to replace /usr/local/fdo-3.x.x by the actual FDO location on your system.
+You may need to update the script to point to the correct location of the FDO headers and library.

-This assumes that GDAL is installed in a global location like /usr/include and /usr/lib.
+The script  assumes that GDAL is installed in a global location like /usr/include and /usr/lib.

-The output of this command will be the OGR provider library.
+The output of this script will be the OGR provider library.

 ----------------------------------------------------------